How To Differentiate Evaporator And Condenser Coils

 5. Make sure to check the drain pan in your unit to make sure it’s not clogged up with leaves and other debris that can cause problems

-Air conditioner condenser coil Maintenance Tips:
+Air conditioner condenser coil maintenance tips:

 1. Clean the condenser coils regularly.